ylazy/vscode-actionscript-extension-pack/README.md

 # vscode-actionscript-extension-pack
-List of must-try extensions that could be use for actionscript development with Visual Studio Code
+List of must-try extensions that could be use for ActionScript development with Visual Studio Code.